mitchspano/mitchspano.github.io/_posts/2025-02-01-Trunk_Based_Development.markdown

 ### The Status Quo

-The prevailing branching strategy in many Salesforce development teams often resembles the following pattern: Developers work on individual features within dedicated feature branches, a practice that, in isolation, has merit.
-However, the issues arise when these branches interact with the broader environment structure.
-Typically, teams maintain three persistent branches: `QA`, `UAT`, and `main`.
-Each of these branches serves as an independent source of truth, directly tied to corresponding sandboxes and the production environment.
-This means the `QA` branch is the source for the QA sandbox, `UAT` for the UAT sandbox, and `main` for production.
+Many Salesforce development teams employ a branching strategy where each persistent branch corresponds directly to a specific environment.
+This is a common system landscape you're likely to encounter, though the specific names and number of branches/environments may vary.
+For instance, you might see branches labeled `QA`, `UAT`, and `main`, mirroring corresponding sandboxes and the production org.
+In this topology, `QA` serves as the source of truth for the QA sandbox, `UAT` for the UAT sandbox, and `main` for production.
+This setup, while prevalent, often introduces challenges related to merge conflicts, environment drift, and deployment complexity.

 The process of promoting changes up the environments involves merging feature branches into `QA`.
 Critically, when a pull request (PR) containing these